profweston/Crime_Time_Final_Project/README.md

 ### Crime by Time

 The line graph below shows the amount of arrests made or not made by the hours in a day.
+There is much more variation among time of day when examining the nonarrests trend.
+This is most likely due to a much larger proportion of nonarrests made.
+The more common time for arrests to be made tends to be in the evening hours but once midnight comes, the arrests rate drops.

  <img src="https://github.com/profweston/Crime_Time_Final_Project/blob/randy2-branch/Resources/Crime_hour.png" width="800">

 ## Summary